WebAssembly/website/getting-started/developers-guide.md

 This page provides step-by-step instructions to compile a simple program directly to WebAssembly.

-## Windows 10 installation
-The easiest way to get set up on Windows 10 is to use one of the Linux subsystem installations available in the Microsoft Store.

-To get the installation working:
-1. Install the Windows Subsystem for Linux using the instructions here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-   Any flavour of Linux should work, however these instructions assume you install the [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?rtc=1) Linux distribution.
-2. After you've set up the Linux subsystem, from the Linux command line you need to install python 2.7.
-Type the following commands:
-   - sudo apt update
-   - sudo apt upgrade
-   - sudo apt install python2.7 python-pip
-3. Install the Emscripten SDK by following the instructions below under the heading 'Downloading the Toolchain'

-## Windows 7 and earlier installation
-Windows versions prior to 10 don't support the Linux susbsytem.
-To install on earlier versions of Windows do the following:
-1. Go to the Emscripten SDK page at [https://github.com/emscripten-core/emsdk](https://github.com/emscripten-core/emsdk)
-2. Click the 'Clone or Download' button
-3. Choose the 'Download ZIP' option
-4. Unpack the downloaded ZIP file somewhere on your file system
-5. From a command shell, go into the directory where you unpacked the ZIP file using <b>cd "where-you-unpacked-the-zip"</b>
-6. Run these commands from the command line:
-   - emsdk update
-   - emsdk install latest
-   - emsdk activate latest
-   - emsdk_env.bat

-Note: If you are using Visual Studio 2017, `emsdk install` should be appended with the argument `--vs2017`.

-## Mac OS X and Linux installation
-If you're on OS X or Linux, SDK installation should be straightfoward by opening a shell terminal and following the instructions below under the next heading 'Downloading the Toolchain'.

 ## Downloading the Toolchain
 A precompiled toolchain to compile C/C++ to WebAssembly is easily obtained via GitHub.